bossley9/nvim/README.md

 4. Close and reopen `neovim` to ensure all plugins and configuration settings are enabled.

-If future updates are made to this configuration, pulling the latest commits and opening `neovim` will automatically install any new plugins.
+If future updates are made to this configuration, you can pull the latest commits and `neovim` will automatically install any new plugins.

 **While almost everything is automated by install, Coc extensions need to be installed manually**.
 Coc is the best alternative for auto completion, auto imports, defintions, tag searching, etc for Typescript.

+> I couldn't find a good way to automate this process.

 You can install Coc extensions with the command `:CocInstall extName`.
 Below are a list of extensions I always install: